costQL

 GraphQL cost, quoted offline

-Price GraphQL queries before you run them.
+Price GraphQL queries before they run.

 Point costQL at your API once.